SoftwareHeritage/swh-docs/docs/index.rst

     low-level utilities and helpers used by almost all other modules in the stack

+:ref:`swh.dataset <swh-dataset>`
+    public datasets and periodic data dumps of the archive released by Software Heritage

 :ref:`swh.deposit <swh-deposit>`
     push-based deposit of software artifacts to the archive